Our fully-funded PhD Scholarships offer an excellent opportunity to join an internationally renowned department within a world-class university

 What do the PhD Scholarships cover?

-The PhD Scholarships, funded by the School of Philosophy, Psychology and Language Sciences (PPLS) cover the full-time tuition fee (UK/EU or overseas level) with an annual stipend of £15,500 for three years (pro rata for part-time students).
+The PhD Scholarships, funded by the School of Philosophy, Psychology and Language Sciences (PPLS) cover the full-time tuition fee (UK/international level) with an annual stipend of approximately £15,700 for three years (pro rata for part-time students).

 In which research areas do staff offer supervision?

-We can offer expert supervision across a wide range of topics including:
+We can offer expert supervision across a wide range of topics within the following key research areas:

 Our core interests are in memory, attention, executive function, visual cognition, and perceptuo-motor control